helehex/unfolder/mojo/README.md

 - To generate an unfolder graph, you can input an origin history: ex. {1, 1, 2, 1, 5, 3}
 - See `main.mojo` for an example of following an origin history

+Example command: `mojo mojo/unfold.mojo 1-1-1-2`

+Adding `-s` will print just the meta data of the resulting graph

 # Variants: